guntribam/stack-demo/README.md

 export { actions, types }

 ```
-Exports the generated REDUX actions and types.
+Exports the generated REDUX `actions` and `types`.
 The `stack-redux-app` package provides the `makeActions` and `makeTypes` functions to remove nearly all of the REDUX boilerplate.

 Above you see two different types of action being generated.
 The actions marked with the `local` flag will only be dispatched to the reducers in the `app`, the `api` will not be involved.